TeraTech

 1. write tasks that you can follow as if you're a robot

-From The art of the doable list http://lifehacker.com/software/geek-to-live/the-art-of-the-doable-to+do-list-270404.php
+From The art of the doable list https://lifehacker.com/how-to-make-your-to-do-list-doable-270404

 Think of your to-do list as an instruction set your Boss self gives your Assistant self.
 Like a computer program, if the instructions are clear, specific, and easily executed, you're golden.
 If not, you'll get undesirable results, like fear, procrastination and self-loathing.